Zorziel/Orangueen/README.md

 ---

-# Using This Theme in an Applications
+# Using Orangueen in Applications

 ## QOwnNotes